FOOD 2030 conference: Green and Resilient Food Systems

 Webinar on nutrition and health, with a focus on gastrointestinal physiology and colonic physiology

-This webinar will introduce you to the science of digestive health and fermented cereals and pulses.
+This webinar focused on the science of digestive health and fermented cereals and pulses.

 Experts: Prof. K. Verbeke (KU Leuven, Belgium), Prof. R. Landberg (Chalmers University, Sweden)